monarc-project/stats-service/docs/architecture.rst

 .. image:: _static/architecture-stats-scenario1.png
    :alt: Stats Service API interaction with MONARC

-The Stats Service is installed on a dedicated server, gathering stats sent by the front office (FO).
-It can also return the aggregated stats to the MONARC backend (FO) for the dashboard of the MONARC users (with the CEO role).
+The Stats Service API (*stats*) is installed on the same server where the MONARC back office is deployed.
+Not on on a dedicated server.
+The server hosting the back office of MONARC is a good choice.

 .. note::